Thursdaylam/idle-exporter/README.md

 Go to http://localhost:9090/graph and you should see your prometheus graph UI running

-Under the queries you should now be able to access the following: user_input_idle_time,<br />
+Under the queries you should now be able to access the following:<br />
+user_input_idle_time,<br />
 avg_user_input_idle_time,<br />
 user_w_idle_time